jonbrunt/Notes-New-API/README.md

 # Notes API
-API for Brunt Notes App, utilizing Express.js (Heroku deployed)
+New API for "Brunt Notes App" (also updating the app), utilizing Express.js